BJanssen78/booking-api/readme.md

 I have used your test from postman, but on most test results, your test was denied access by the server.
 I was able to fix some, but still the most was denied access.

+---

+** NOTE: **

+The relation between Amenity and Property is still under review, help is asked in the slack channel.

+The code works, but the reference data is not set, nor in the assignment.

+---

 Short explanation of it's structure.

 - In the "data" folder you'll find the data provided by you.